-A ticker symbol is a short code used to identify a specific stock or security.
-These identification codes were kept short to help investors and traders easily identify them.
+A ticker symbol is a short code used to identify a company that issues stocks or securities.
+These identification codes were designed by the exchanges and kept short to help investors and traders easily identify them.

 How a Ticker Symbol Works

 Using a stock ticker is relatively straightforward.
 The Coca-Cola Company, for instance, uses the ticker symbol, "KO."
 You search on your broker's or exchange's website and access most of the investment-related information you need.